 The next day, as I had nothing else to do, I went back to the park.
 I was watching the old men play when Bernard arrived.
 He came up to me, without a word, and handed me a little book in poor condition.
 Before I had time to say anything, he was already gone.
 I looked at the book.
 It was all creased and its title was hardly legible: Chess for Beginners.
 It’s difficult to describe what I felt at that moment.
 Nobody had ever done anything like that for me before.

 10:40 and still no Bernard in sight.
-Now I am really starting to get worried.
-I go back up the path of the little park to the café-bar and stick my forehead against the window to see if he’s inside...nothing.
+Now I'm really starting to get worried.
+I go back up the path of the little park to the café and stick my forehead against the window to see if he’s inside...nothing.
 I would like to go to his home, but I don’t know where he lives.
 Something must have come up.
 I’ll come back tomorrow.

 I learned of Bernard’s death three days later when I was reading the paper.
-In the death announcements was written, “The Association of Algerian War Veterans in the Department of War is sorry to announce the death of Bernard Gillot at the age of seventy-eight.”
+In the obituaries section was written, “The Association of Algerian War Veterans in the Department of War is sorry to announce the death of Bernard Gillot at the age of seventy-eight.”

 I wonder who will come and play chess with me now.